jdeurt/envari/readme.md

 ## Options

--   `requiredProperties`: The properties that should be present in the .env file
+-   `properties`: The properties that should be present in the .env file
--   `requiredKeys`: Alias for `requiredProperties`
 -   `missingPropertyBehavior`: The action that should be taken if a required property is missing
     -   `"THROW"` (default): Throw an error
     -   `"FALLBACK"`: Use an empty string for the property instead